grbot/16SrRNA-hex-tutorial/README.md

 Dog31 | K | 1

 ## Outcomes
-* Clone a Git repos and use the code
+* Clone a Git repos and use the code.
-* Edit files and command line options, work with bash variables, work with bash pipes, use awk, use bash loops, use bash snippets
+* Edit files and command line options, work with bash variables, use bash snippets (pipes, awk, loops).
-* Run a 16S analysis pipeline from raw reads up to OTU classification and alignment
+* Run a 16S analysis pipeline from raw reads up to OTU classification and alignment.

 ## Do some local setup
 ### Maybe pull this code here